MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Conclusion and Future Work

-In this work, we propose a novel approach for multi-aspect controllable generation that estimates a compact low-dimensional latent space and performs efficient sampling with an ODE-based sampler.
-Experiments on the two-aspect control task demonstrate the effectiveness and efficiency of our method.
-We also conduct detailed analytical experiment to study the effects of each module.
-In the future, we plan to extend our work to plug in arbitrary attribute discriminators in the diffusion process in a plug and play manner.
-Moreover, we will try more powerful generative models to improve the linguistic quality.
+In this study, we introduce a novel method, namely MacLaSa, for multi-aspect controllable text generation that estimates a compact, low-dimensional latent space and employs a fast ODE-based sampler for efficient sampling.
+Our experiments on the two-aspect control task demonstrate the effectiveness and efficiency of our approach.
+Additionally, we carry out in-depth analytical experiments to emphasize the impact of each module and visualize the estimated latent space.
+In the future, we aim to expand our work by incorporating arbitrary attribute discriminators into the diffusion process using a plug-and-play approach.
+Furthermore, we plan to explore more powerful models to enhance the linguistic quality of generated sentences.